 You’re a wonderful writer but not all the wars were fought the way you discussed above.

 - China lost to Japan in 1904.

-- Japan lost to USA in 1945.
+- Japan lost to the USA in 1945.

 Bold text is used to emphasize a phrase, lists are used wherever they are needed and the naked hyperlink has been formatted properly with an anchor text.

 It is not always required to be in agreement with the writer of an article.
-Sometimes, you can disagree if you think there is a need of that.
+Sometimes, you can disagree if you think there is a need for that.
 This is a very good way to start a healthy discussion.

 I know, I shouldn’t write this but, “shit happens”.
-Sometimes you follow every etiquette possible but still get caught by bad counter responses … or even your comment remains unapproved (in blogs).
+Sometimes you follow every etiquette possible but still get caught by bad counter responses … or even your comments remain unapproved (in blogs).
 In both cases, you need to be strong.
 If bad replies come in response to yours, handle them politely.
 If your comments doesn’t get approved… try to contact the author and ask him to approve it.

 Made a comment by following all these steps and left?
 Friends, you need to check how well your comment is performing.
 Go back to the blog post on a regular basis and check if new replies are posted.